snewcomer/intersection-observer-admin/README.md

 ------------------------------------------------------------------------------
 This library is used in [ember-in-viewport](https://github.com/DockYard/ember-in-viewport) and [ember-infinity](https://github.com/ember-infinity/ember-infinity).
 This library is particularly important for re-using the IntersectionObserver API.

 Most implementations have one Intersection Observer for each target element or so called `sentinel`.
 However, [IntersectionObserver.observe](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/observe) can observer multiple `sentinels`.
-So this library will resuse the IntersectionObserver instance for another element on the page with the same set of observer options and root element.
+So this library will reuse the IntersectionObserver instance for another element on the page with the same set of observer options and root element.
 This can dramatically improve performance for pages with lots of elements and observers.

 _Note: A companion library is also available for requestAnimationFrame: https://github.com/snewcomer/raf-pool_